The listings featured on this site are from companies from which this site receives compensation. Read the

 nom nom now customization options

 All 3 services make it easy to order your dog’s meals.
 After filling out the initial questionnaire, you’ll be presented with a list of options that could suit your pup.
 After that, you can add any extras, or simply check out.
-The process is virtually identical with all 3 dog food delivery services.

-Ollie and Nom Nom also offer half-portions that’ll net you around a 48% discount.
+Ollie offers half-portions that’ll net you around a 48% discount.
 The idea here is that you can combine it with your dog’s existing pet food to simply boost their diet while keeping costs down.
-I found this a great way to test if your dog likes either Ollie or Nom Nom foods – and you can always switch to full portions if they do.
+I found this a great way to test if your dog likes the food – and you can always switch to full portions if they do.

 ollie, ios app

-If you need to make changes to your order, you need to do so by a specific date and time with both Ollie and The Farmer’s Dog.
-With Ollie, for example, your cut-off date for changes will be 4-5 days before your next order ships.
+If you need to make changes to your order, you need to do so by a specific date and time.
+Your cut-off date for changes will be 4-5 days before your next order ships.
 You can also skip deliveries and reschedule up to 6 weeks in advance.
-Rescheduling your Farmer’s Dog order is easy, too.
-You can organize it to arrive sooner or delay the shipment from within your account dashboard.

 Nom Nom doesn’t specify a cut-off time or date for changes – you’ll simply have to do it before your order gets processed, which you can check via your account dashboard.
 The company suggests that contacting Nom Nom customer support by phone, chat, text, or email is the best way.
+I confirmed with an agent that Nom Nom shipments will take just 1-2 days.

-All 3 services recommend the fresh meals are stored in either the fridge or freezer upon delivery, though all will have slightly different guidelines.
-Ollie, for example, recommends that you store your packs in the freezer (where they will last 6 months if unopened).
+Ollie recommends that you store your packs in the freezer (where they will last 6 months if unopened).
 Once refrigerated, they’ll need to be consumed within 4 days.

 Ollie's starter box contents